ladynem/phase1-project/README.md

 Draft mode: March 2024

 ## DESCRIPTION
-Bust your boredom by generating a list of activities with a simple click of a button.
+Bust your boredom by generating a list of activities with the click of a button.
 Choose from a list of 5 activity types or take a chance to view random activities and never be bored again.

 ## VISUALS
 Draft: GIF coming soon